 Other Facilities in Loder Hall: Coin operated laundry facilities are located on all three residential floors and in the basement of Loder Hall - these will be available for all dormitory residents.
 Dining facilities and the Garrett Place store are located on the first floor of Loder Hall.
 Student mail service and vending machines are located in the Lower Level of Loder.
 Second floor and the Lower Level of Loder have student kitchens; student lounges are located in the Lower Level and on the first floor (cable TV in Lower Level); a TV room is located on the 3rd floor; a small chapel on 4th floor; and a prayer/study room in the Lower Level.

-All students on a residence hall contract (except those staying in the dorm one night per week) are required to be on a regular meal plan unless they have documented medical needs or unavoidable scheduling conflicts that will not enable them to be present during the hours that the cafe is open.
+Meal Plans: All students on a residence hall contract (except those staying in the dorm one night per week) are required to be on a regular meal plan unless they have documented medical needs or unavoidable scheduling conflicts that will not enable them to be present during the hours that the cafe is open.
 We offer multiple levels of meal plans for students to choose from.
 The meal plan operates like a debit card; money is loaded on to a student's I.D. and spent by scanning your I.D. at the point of purchase.
-Garrett-Evangelical meal plan money is valid at the dining venue in Loder Hall and Garrett Place store only
+Garrett-Evangelical meal plan money is valid at the dining venue in Loder Hall and Garrett Place store only.
+NOTE: Effective June 30, 2020, food service in Loder Hall has been discontinued until further notice due to COVID-19 and for the safety of the food workers and the community.
+A meal plan will not be available in Summer 2020 or Fall 2020, nor will any meal plan fees be charged to student accounts.

 There are a variety of apartment styles offered by the seminary.
 Garrett-Evangelical students get top priority for apartments, but there are often many available for other individuals who have an affiliation with either the seminary or Northwestern University (graduate students, faculty, visiting scholars).
 Unfortunately, we are not able to house undergraduate students.